andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 ## What are the downsides of Tailwind CSS?

-It's not all roses with Tailwind CSS.
-There are some downsides that can impact the near and long term of your project.
+Although Tailwind CSS offers many benefits, there are some drawbacks that could affect both the short-term and long-term success of your project:

 - File size: Tailwind requires a large number of CSS classes to be added to your HTML, which can lead to longer page load times and larger file sizes if not optimized properly.
 - Learning curve: Tailwind CSS requires a different approach to writing CSS, which can take some time to learn and adjust to.